How Can I Help My Marriage Survive Another Holiday Season? Advice From a Los Angeles Couples Therapist

 Emotions run high during the holidays.
 Nostalgic traditions interweave with new adventures.
 Often wanting to observe yearly rituals and practices can take a toll, especially when there is an imbalance in labor.
 Often partners put undue pressure on themselves or others to make sure that everything is just so.
 Consider all of the elements that go into making the holidays a special time.
 Decorating and shopping pressures, travel plans, and cooking elaborate meals.
 The company parties, social obligations, and interacting with extended family.
 Taking holiday photos, new wardrobes, cleaning, volunteering, and organizing.
 These are all a few factors that have an impact on holiday stress.

-Talking through divisions of labor, and having a plan to ensure each partner is on the same page is a crucial point of discussion with a couples therapist.
+Talking through divisions of labor and having a plan to ensure each partner is on the same page is a crucial point of discussion with a couples therapist.
 By communicating clearly and looking out for each other, tensions of years past may turn into new understanding and greater connection as a couple.

 Conflicting family rituals